leberber/amanu/REFACTORING_CHECKLIST.md

 ## Core Principles

 ### 1. DRY (Don't Repeat Yourself)
+- [ ] alwasy refer to the header component for styling and patterns. --> very very very important.
+- [ ] only use custom css for a compente specific scss file when it is very necessary --> very importnat
+- [ ] Use angular 20 and prime ng 20. --> very important
+- [ ] dont not use complex imports just use
 - [ ] Identify and eliminate duplicate code
 - [ ] Extract common logic into shared services or utilities
 - [ ] Create reusable components for repeated UI patterns